-Born and raised in the Midwest, and currently living in Brooklyn, NY, bassist and arranger Larry Cook has made his versatility and passion for all styles of music his calling card.
+Born and raised in the Midwest, and currently living in Brooklyn, NY, GRAMMY award winning bassist, educator, and arranger Larry Cook has made his versatility and passion for nearly all styles of music his calling card.
 Steeped heavily in jazz, bluegrass, rock, and soul, his voracious appetite for learning about new sounds lends itself well to bringing heart and authenticity to any project with which he is involved.

-Since his birth in Detroit, MI, his ears have been saturated with the sound of James Jamerson's bass.
-After initial studies on percussion, piano, guitar, and violin, his discovery of the bass at a young age has set the course for a fruitful life in music.
-Equally fascinated with the playing of Paul McCartney and Paul Chambers in high school (while browsing Stravinsky and Ellington scores on the side), he set his course to Columbus, OH, where he graduated from Capital University with a degree in Jazz Studies.
+Since his birth in Detroit, MI, his ears have been saturated with the sound of Motown.
+After initial studies on percussion, piano, guitar, and violin, his discovery of the electric bass at a young age has set the course for a fruitful life in music.
+Moving to a small town in Southeastern Ohio gave him the time and space necessary to focus, and, inspired by the classic jazz music he pursued in high school, he picked up the double bass at age 15.
+He soon set his course to Columbus, OH, graduating with honors from Capital University with a degree in Jazz Studies.

-During his time in Ohio, he also also worked with the Jazz For Kids program, which, through educational concerts, introduced live jazz to young students throughout Central Ohio.
-With the band, he developed and delivered programming which enabled kindergarten students to improvise and compose their own songs.
+During his time in Ohio, he also also worked with the Jazz For Kids program, which, through many educational concerts and residencies, introduced live jazz to young students throughout Central Ohio.
+With this program, he developed and delivered programming which enabled and empowered kindergarten students to improvise and compose their own songs.
 He was also a founding faculty member of the Jazz Academy, delivering master classes and workshops in rhythm section styles, music software, and arranging.

-In addition to maintaining a busy performing schedule, he is still a very active composer and arranger.
+In addition to maintaining a busy performing schedule, he is a very active composer and arranger.
 His work has been performed by the Boston Pops, Dallas Symphony, and many others.
-He maintains a studio of select private students, focusing on the finer points of bass playing and general musicianship.
+He maintains a studio of select private students of all levels and ages, focusing on the finer points of bass playing and general musicianship.